cloudflare/cloudflare-docs/products/workers/src/content/platform/limits.md

 ## Duration

 Duration is the measurement of wall-clock time.
-This is measured in Gigabytes per second (GB-s).
+This is measured in Gigabyte-seconds (GB-s).
 When a Worker is executed, it is allocated 128mb of [memory](/platform/limits#memory).
 As the Worker continues to execute that memory remains allocated, even during network IO requests.

 For example, when a Worker executes via a [scheduled event](/runtime-apis/scheduledevent), it executes for 4 seconds, including network-bound IO time: `4s x 0.125GB (or 128Mb) = .5 GB-s`.